A Little Bit About Me...

 to knit, sew, and crochet, but also loved to oil paint.
 I still

 use the quilt she made me when I was young.

 It must be in the blood.

 I am happiest when I'm

 creating something.
 Whether it's a greeting card, a tote bag, a

-bracelet, a new way to organize our belongings, or a new recipe,
+bracelet, a painted sign, a linen skirt, a new way to organize our belongings, or a new recipe,

 I've always got something in the works.
 I hope that by sharing my